Medical Negligence

 She had to undergo further surgery to remove the swab, meaning she had to postpone a scheduled session of chemotherapy as she waited for the wound to heal for a second time.

-The woman sought representation from our medical negligence claims team at Hudgell Solicitors, who secured an out of court damages settlement from Hull University Teaching Hospitals NHS Trust, which admitted breaching its duty of care.
+The woman sought representation from our medical negligence claims team at Hudgell Solicitors, who secured an out-of-court damages settlement from Hull University Teaching Hospitals NHS Trust, which admitted breaching its duty of care.

 “I sought legal representation as I didn’t feel that my consultant was compassionate or understanding enough about the impact this had on me,” said the woman.